The Top Causes of Blocked Drains and Their Simple Solutions

 Blocked drains can be caused by many reasons and, if left untreated, can cause costly damage to your home or business.
-These are the most common reasons for blocked drains, and how you can prevent them.
+Here are five common causes of blocked drains and how to prevent them:

 1. Foreign objects